 Sister Virginia U. Jensen, then first counselor in the general Relief Society presidency, spoke to the Faculty Women’s Association at BYU in January of this year.
 She recalled the first time she had to give a talk in the Tabernacle on Temple Square.
 She noted that she had never had a desire to speak in the Tabernacle.
 I guess that is how I feel about my experience today.
 I have…

-They laid the foundation.
-Ours is the duty to build on it.
+Gordon B. Hinckley speaks of the noble pioneers.
 The pioneers were people of great faith, of tremendous loyalty, and of unbending integrity.

 In life's constant opportunities for giving and getting, let us be more concerned with giving.
 Nothing worth getting comes without effort and sacrifice.